Congressional leaders reach a tentative deal to avoid government shutdown. But Ukraine aid stalls

 Top military officials said at a Pentagon briefing that the delay in passing a 2024 budget has affected the military as it has responded to crises over the past several months without additional new money to do so.

-"If we have a much longer CR and we don’t have the supplemental, I think, then we have some very significant costs that we’re going to have to overcome,” said Gabe Camarillo, the Army undersecretary.
+Gabe Camarillo, the Army undersecretary, said that with continued funding delays, "we have some very significant costs that we’re going to have to overcome.”

 Meanwhile, Western allies are keeping close tabs on Johnson to see whether he will consider Biden's request for $95 billion in emergency funds for Ukraine and the overseas national security needs.